Young Fathers Employment Program

 Am I Eligible?

-Non-custodial parents who have a Talbot County child support case, are unemployed or underemployed, and can commit to working upon program completion are eligible for the Young Fathers Employment Program.
+Non-custodial parties who have a Talbot County child support case, are unemployed or underemployed, and can commit to working upon program completion are eligible for the Young Fathers Employment Program.
 If you meet these requirements, we invite you to start the enrollment process.

 What Type of Training Does the Program Provide?